DeclanZBolster/PatternAnalysis-2025/recognition/VQVAE4699287/README.md

 ![SSIM_score_across_epochs_training](read_me_images/ssim_curve_training.png)

+Although this fluctuation and rise in loss was unusual for the model, but the fact it stabilised and the high SSIM score that although somewhat unstable, the model was improving.

 [Attempt3_loss_graph](read_me_images/loss_curve_attempt3.png)

 ### Testing

 Although the loss behaviour was better than previous attempts, it still fluctuated between 0 and 1 before settling close to 1.
 Upon retraining while observing the VQ loss and reconstruction loss separately, it was the VQ loss that was causing the fluctuation.
-Which, after testing with different learning rates, suggested that it was how the codeBook itself was behaving.
+Which, after testing with different learning rates with no change, suggested that it was how the codeBook itself was behaving that caused this instability.

 | **SSIM Average** | **Lowest SSIM** | **Highest SSIM** |
 |-------------------|-----------------|------------------|